Freelance Writer, Editor, & Content Manager

 About

-Heather Lynne Davis earned a B.A. in English from Hollins University and an M.A. in creative writing from Syracuse University.
-She attended the Bucknell Seminar for Younger Poets, and is a winner of the Hayden Carruth Poetry Prize at Syracuse University, a Larry Neal Writer’s Award, Bethesda Literary Festival essay and poetry prizes, and the Arlington County Moving Words Poetry Contest.
-She is the author of The Lost Tribe of Us, which won the 2007 Main Street Rag Poetry Book Award and has published short stories in the Rehoboth Beach Reads anthology series.
-A short story is also forthcoming in an anthology focusing on Alzheimer’s disease.
-Her poems have appeared in Cream City Review, Gargoyle, Poet Lore, Puerto del Sol, and Sonora Review, among others.
-She lives in Washington, DC with her husband, the poet José Padua, and their son and daughter.
-She runs a small writer’s group and has organized numerous community art and poetry events around social justice themes.
-She is at work on a novel.
+Heather also attended the Bucknell Seminar for Younger Poets, and is a winner of the Hayden Carruth Poetry Prize at Syracuse University, a Larry Neal Writer’s Award, Bethesda Literary Festival essay and poetry prizes, the Arlington County Moving Words Poetry Contest, and the Luzerne County Poetry in Transit Contest.
+She is the author of The Lost Tribe of Us, which won the 2007 Main Street Rag Poetry Book Award and has published short stories in the Rehoboth Beach Reads anthology series and the anthology Us Against Alzheimer’s.
+Her essay “Be the Ocean: Everyday Lessons in Rage” appeared in Furious Gravity: D.C.
+Women Writers.
+Her poems have appeared in Quartet Journal, Gargoyle, ASP Bulletin, Cream City Review, Poet Lore, Puerto del Sol, and Sonora Review, among others.
+She lives in Lancaster, PA with her husband, the poet José Padua, and their son and daughter.
+She runs a writer’s group and has organized numerous community art and poetry events around social justice themes.
+She is at work on a young adult novel.